madydady/testworks/insolar.md

 Beside this, LogicRunner structure includes fields:

-* **Executors* type: *[core.MachineTypesLastID]core.MachineLogicExecutor*
+**Executors** type: *[core.MachineTypesLastID]core.MachineLogicExecutor*
-A list of virtual machines with their MachineLogicExecutor interfaces to implement.
+:	A list of virtual machines with their MachineLogicExecutor interfaces to implement.

-* **machinePrefs** type: *[]core.MachineType*
+**machinePrefs** type: *[]core.MachineType*
-A list of virtual machines, where a new virtual machine is apended, when a LogicRunner component starts and registers its 	executor.
+:	A list of virtual machines, where a new virtual machine is apended, when a LogicRunner component starts and registers its 	executor.

 * **Cfg** type: *\*configuration.LogicRunner*
 	Pointer to LogicRunner configuration structure.
 See configuration package for default LogicRunner configuration.
 * **state** type: *map[Ref]\*ObjectState*
 	A map type value, that implements a hash table, where ObjectState is a Value and reference to it is a Key, so that if LogicRunner object exists we can validate it (for details see Go map type documentation).
 * **stateMutex** type: *sync.RWMutex*
 	An RWMutex struct used to prevent LogicRunner object from mutual read\write exeption (for details see sync package documentation).
 * **sock** type: *net.Listener*
 	A network listener interface.